 Being ambitious is not wrong, but you should not regularly go all out.
 It’s because when you set unrealistic or unachievable goals, you are already losing the game before you even start playing.
 When you set an unrealistic goal, the process may seem inspiring at first.
-However, when you start to realize that you can’t accomplish it, your self-esteem will decrease and so as your willpower.
-Therefore, you should set goals that are big enough to motivate you but still achievable.
+However, when you start to realize that you can’t accomplish it, your self-esteem will decrease, and so as your willpower.
+Therefore, you should set big goals to motivate you but still be achievable.

 9. Accomplish Your Goal One Step at a Time

-A lot of people give up in their goals not because they lack willpower but because they are overwhelmed by the goal they want to accomplish.
-If you are feeling overwhelmed, the solution is to break your goal down into manageable pieces.
+Many people give up on their goals not because they lack willpower but because they are overwhelmed by the goal they want to accomplish.
+If you feel overwhelmed, the solution is to break your goal down into manageable pieces.
 After that, you can line them up in a sequence that guarantees success.

 10. Do Not Overdo Your Willpower Training

-As mentioned earlier, willpower is just like a muscle that can be strengthened through training.
-But keep in mind that everything is good in moderation, therefore, you should avoid overdoing your willpower training.
-It’s because when you become a self-control maniac for a long period of time, you will eventually burn out.
+As mentioned earlier, willpower is like a muscle that can be strengthened through training.
+But keep in mind that everything is good in moderation; therefore, you should avoid overdoing your willpower training.
+It’s because when you become a self-control maniac for a long period, you will eventually burn out.
 Remember that just like the muscles in your body, your willpower also needs to recharge every once in a while.